bocoup/Assistive-Webdriver/vagrant/macos1015/README.md

 5. Select "Open VoiceOver Utility..."
 6. Select "Speech"
 7. Open the drop-down menu for "Voice" and select "Cher"
+8. Close the window named "VoiceOver Utility"
-8. Close the "System Preferences" application
+9. Close the "System Preferences" application

 Next, **on the host system**, shut down the virtual machine, rename it `vagrant-macos-1015`, and run the following command: